ewcastroh/mockito-app/README.md

 - Using `invocation.getArguments()`: Extracting all arguments from method calls.
 - Using `invocation.getMock()`: Extracting the mock object from method calls.
 - Using `invocation.getMethod()`: Extracting the method from method calls.
-- Using `invocation.callRealMethod()`: Invoking the real method from a spy object.
 - Using `invocation.getMock().method()`: Invoking a method on a mock object.

 ### 11. Capturing Arguments